Vyral/base-template/_drafts/the-fatal-flaw-in-zillows-design.md

 {% include youtube.html %}

-<center>Zillow is one of the most popular real estate websites online today, but that doesn’t mean that it can replace the knowledge and experience of an agent.
-Here’s what you should know.</center>
+<center><em>Zillow is one of the most popular real estate websites online today, but that doesn&rsquo;t mean that it can replace the knowledge and experience of an agent.
+Here&rsquo;s what you should know.</em></center>

+&nbsp;

 Why shouldn’t you trust Zillow to help you find your next home?